w3c/wai-tutorials/source/tables/caption-summary.html.erb.md

   Using summaries is recommended in WCAG 2.0 technique [H73: Using the summary attribute of the table element to give an overview of data tables](http://www.w3.org/TR/WCAG20-TECHS/H73).

+If both, caption and summary, are used in one table, the summary should not duplicate the caption.

 ## Identifying a table using a caption
 {:.ex}